djvillafana/webbreaker/README.md

       --fortify_user /      If provided WebBreaker authenticates to Fortify using these credentials.
 If not provided --fortify_password  WebBreaker attempts to use a secret for fortify.ini.
 If no secret is found our the secret is no longer valid, you will be prompted for these credentials.
-      --fortify_version     Used for the command 'fortify upload' this option specifies the application version name and is used to both locate the file to be uploaded and the correct fortify application version to upload the file to.
+      --version     Used for the command 'fortify upload' this option specifies the application version name and is used to both locate the file to be uploaded and the correct fortify application version to upload the file to.
       -x                    Specifies the extension of the file to be uploaded.
 WebBreaker will attempt to upload the file